robcole-dev/cadius-miner/README.md

 - __High Scores (Updated: 03/02/22)__

-    - ~~Currently there is no high scores kept within the game.
+    - :white_check_mark:~~Currently there is no high scores kept within the game.
 I would like to add a high scores table that at the point of the game over screen the player gets to see if they have managed to get on the top 10 or not.
 If they managed to get on the top 10 then the game allows initials to be entered, which would be displayed on the top 10 board.~~
         - 03/02/2022 - A High Score system has been added to the game, however this is stored in the players browser with LocalStorage.
 Once I have the knowledge and time to implement, I will look at storing the values in a database.

 - __Power ups__